 I bet conquer won’t be biting more than he can chew next time.
 That is one large pebble!

-The procedure ended up costing $500 but Emma loves her fish and was happy she could help save his life.
+The emergency surgery ended up costing $500 but Emma loves her goldfish and was happy she could help save his life.

-Little Conquer is feeling great and ready for eating food again because he must have been starving!
+Little Conquer the goldfish is feeling great after his surgery and ready for eating food again because he must have been starving!

 Please share this goldfish owner that spent $500 to save his life with your friends and family.